Global identification of dynamic panel models with interactive effects: Global identification

 \begin{case*} $\tilde{\alpha}=\frac{f_4}{f_3}$ \end{case*}

 \begin{case*} $\tilde{\alpha}=\alpha$ \end{case*}

-Cases \ref{case:1} and \ref{case:2} correspond to the case in which $\tilde{J}_{(1,2),(3,4)}\left(\tilde{\alpha},\theta^0\right)$ is the zero polynomial, so that all the coefficients are trivially equal to 0.
+Cases \ref{case:1} and \ref{case:2} correspond to the case in which $\tilde{J}_{(1,2),(3,4)}\left(\tilde{\alpha},\theta^0\right)$ is the zero polynomial, so that all the coefficients are trivially equal to zero.
 Case \ref{case:3} corresponds to the case in which we can find a root $\tilde{\alpha}^{\star}$ that solves $\tilde{J}_{(1,2),(3,4)}(\tilde{\alpha}^{\star},\theta^0)=0$.
-However, once $\tilde{\alpha}$ is pinned-down in this way, we have no other free parameter, so the same root must satisfy all the zero-determinant conditions (Claim \ref{claim:claim1}) associated with the remaining diagonal exclusion minors of $\mathbf{O}$.
-Case \ref{case:4} corresponds to the case where global identification is achieved.
+However, once $\tilde{\alpha}$ is pinned-down in this way, we have no other free parameter, so the same root must satisfy all the zero-determinant conditions (Proposition \ref{prop:1}) associated with the remaining diagonal exclusion minors of $\mathbf{O}$.
+Case \ref{case:4} corresponds to the case where identification of $\alpha$ is achieved.

 We show that Cases \ref{case:1}-\ref{case:3} are only possible in a set of factor realizations that occur with probability zero.
-Thus, with probability 1, Case \ref{case:4} must hold so $\alpha$ is almost surely globally identified.
+Thus, with probability one, every admissible solution to \eqref{eq5:objective} must fall into Case~\ref{case:4}, and therefore must satisfy $\tilde{\alpha}=\alpha$.
+Hence $\alpha$ is almost surely globally identified.

 \textbf{Case \ref{case:1}}: $\Psi=0$